Sustainable travel: tips for an environmentally friendly camping vacation

-When it comes to planning a vacation, sustainability is becoming an increasingly important issue.
-Many travel enthusiasts want to spend their vacations at one with nature and pay attention to their ecological footprint.
-Compared to all-inclusive vacations or flying, travelling by motorhome can be much more environmentally friendly.
+When it comes to planning a holiday, sustainability is becoming an increasingly important issue.
+Many travel enthusiasts want to spend their holidays at one with nature and pay attention to their ecological footprint.
+Compared to package holidays or flying, travelling by motorhome can be much more environmentally friendly.
 Below you can read about how to travel more sustainably with a motorhome.

 How do I find an environmentally friendly motorhome?

-When choosing a suitable eco-friendly campervan for a relaxing vacation, there are several things to consider:
+When choosing a suitable eco-friendly campervan for a relaxing holiday, there are several things to consider:

-Before you rent or buy an RV, you should find out exactly how fuel-efficient the model is.
+Before you rent or buy a motorhome, you should find out exactly how fuel-efficient the model is.
 Modern motorhomes are usually more economical than older ones.
-In the US, for example, the models of the major rental companies Road Bear and El Monte use modern vehicles that are selected for good fuel economy.
+In the UK, for example, the models of the major rental companies Road Bear and El Monte are modern and use Euro 6 engines.

 Choose the correct size camper.
 Smaller camping vehicles, such as relatively compact campervans, generally have lower consumption than large motorhome models.